-It is of interest to study how radioactive contamination resulting from nuclear testing in the 1950s was addressed then remediated and its lingering effects, since this offers clues about how to address similar problems that occurred from the nuclear testing in French Polynesia, the Chernobyl accident and the use of depleted uranium munitions in Kosovo, Bosnia, Kuwait, Saudi Arabia, Iraq and Afghanistan, and those circumstances that may occur in future conflicts or nuclear accidents.
+It is of interest to study how radioactive contamination resulting from nuclear testing in the 1950s was addressed then remediated and its lingering effects, since this offers clues about how to address similar problems that occurred from the nuclear testing in French Polynesia, the Chernobyl accident, the Fukushima accident, the use of Depleted Uranium (DU) munitions in Kosovo, Bosnia, Kuwait, Saudi Arabia, Iraq, Afghanistan, Lybia and the remediation efforts that may occur in future conflicts or nuclear accidents.

-NUCLEAR TESTING PROGRAM
+6.2 NUCLEAR TESTING PROGRAM

 The USA conducted a Nuclear Testing Program (NTP) in the Marshall Islands between 1946 and 1958.
-Over a period of twelve years, the USA detonated 67 fission and thermonuclear nuclear devices which had a total yield of 108.496 Megatons (Mt) of TNT equivalent, which was about 7,200 times the tonnage of the 15 kilotons (kT) Hiroshima device used during World War II.
-One kT of TNT equivalent is equivalent to the release of 10 calories of energy.
+Over a period of twelve years, the USA detonated 67 fission and thermonuclear nuclear devices which had a total yield of 108.496 Megatons (mT) of TNT equivalent, which was about 7,200 times the tonnage of the 15 kilotons (kT) Hiroshima device used during World War II.
+One kT of TNT equivalent is equivalent to the release of 1012 calories of energy.

-In 1952, the world's first thermonuclear detonation, the Mike Shot was conducted at the Enewetak Atoll.
-The Bravo shot, detonated at Bikini Atoll on March 1, 1954, was a 15 megatons thermonuclear device releasing 1,000 times the energy of the Hiroshima device.
-Other testing occurred in the continental USA at the Nevada test site, and even in New Mexico, Mississippi and Colorado.
+In 1952, the world's first thermonuclear detonation, the Mike Shot was conducted at the Enewetak Atoll in the Marshall Islands.

+The seven-kilometer "Shrimp" shot in operation Castle-Bravo, detonated at the Bikini Atoll on March 1, 1954, was a 15 mT of TNT equivalent thermonuclear device releasing about 1,000 times the energy from the Hiroshima device.
+The destructive power unleashed by the explosion was three times as high as the experts had predicted because of the lack of complete knowledge at the time about the nuclear properties of the Li6 and Li7 isotopes, and dug a crater two kilometers in diameter into the island.
+A mushroom cloud rose 40 kilometers into the sky.

+Other testing occurred in the continental USA at the Nevada test site, and even in New Mexico, Mississippi and Colorado in the continental USA.

-THE MARSHALL ISLANDS
+6.3 THE MARSHALL ISLANDS

 Many Marshall Islands inhabitants served as scouts with the USA troops against the Japanese forces in the Pacific during World War II.
 Fighting occurred on the atolls of Enewetak, Majuro, Mili, Kwajelan and Wotje in 1944.
-The human cost was 3,000 American troops and more than 11,000 Japanese casualties.
-The USA Navy consequently occupied of the Marshall Islands.
+The tragic human cost was 3,000 American troops and more than 11,000 Japanese casualties.
+The USA Navy consequently occupied the Marshall Islands.